-Many thanks to SWLing Post contributor, Dan Robinson, for the following guest post:
+Many thanks to SWLing Post contributor, Dan Robinson, for the following guest post and review:

 by Dan Robinson